ULanguage/ulang.archive/README.md

     - [X] Basic array manipulation
     - [X] Basic string manipulation
     - [X] Basic register management
-    - [ ] Export functions and import other .u files
-    - [ ] Import and call C functions
+    - [X] Import and call C functions
     - [ ] For loops
+    - [ ] Main arguments
     - [ ] Data structures
-    - [ ] Main arguments
+    - [ ] Export functions and import other .u files
   * Removing what isn't needed (but is already implemented or halfway)
     - [X] Variable types
     - [X] Calling functions based on more than name